danielweinmann/react-native-stateless-form/README.md

 - It does not implement form validation.
 We recommend using [validator.js](https://github.com/chriso/validator.js) form that.
 But you can use anything you want.
 - It does not implement form state management.
 We recommend using [Redux Form](erikras.github.io/redux-form/) for that.
 But you can use anything you want.
+- It does not implement a submit button and enabled/disabled/loading behaviour for you.
+We recommend using [apsl-react-native-button](https://github.com/APSL/react-native-button) for that.
+But you can use anything you want.

 ## Support